BANMo: Building Animatable 3D Neural Models from Many Casual Videos: Related work

 \section{Related work}

-\textbf{Human and animal body models.} A large body of work in 3D human and animal reconstruction uses parametric shape models~\cite{SMPL:2015,SMPL-X:2019,xiang2019monocular,Zuffi:CVPR:2018,Zuffi:CVPR:2017}, which are built from registered 3D scans of real humans or toy animals, and serve to recover 3D shapes given a single image and 2D annotations or predictions (2D keypoints and silhouettes) at test time ~\cite{badger2020,biggs2020wldo,kocabas2019vibe,zuffi2019three,kocabas2019vibe}.
-Although parametric body models achieve great success in reconstructing categories for which large amounts of ground-truth 3D data are available (mostly in the case of human reconstruction), it is challenging to apply the same methodology to categories with limited 3D data, such as animals and humans in diverse sets of clothing.
+\textbf{Human and animal body models.} A large body of work in 3D human and animal reconstruction uses parametric shape models~\cite{SMPL:2015,SMPL-X:2019,xiang2019monocular,vo2020spatiotemporal,Zuffi:CVPR:2018,Zuffi:CVPR:2017}, which are built from registered 3D scans of human or animals, and serve to recover 3D shapes given a single image or video at test time ~\cite{badger2020,biggs2020wldo,kocabas2019vibe,zuffi2019three,kocabas2019vibe}.
+Although parametric body models achieve great success in reconstructing human with large amounts of ground-truth 3D data, it is challenging to apply the same methodology to categories with limited 3D data, such as animals and humans in diverse sets of clothing.

-\textbf{Category reconstruction from image/video collections.} A number of recent methods build deformable 3D models of object categories from images or videos with weak 2D annotations, such as keypoints, object silhouettes, and optical flow, obtained from human annotators or predicted by off-the-shelf models~\cite{Ye_2021_CVPR,ucmrGoel20,cmrKanazawa18,li2020self, vmr2020, wu2021dove, kokkinos2021point}.
-Such methods often rely on a coarse shape template~\cite{kulkarni2020articulation,tulsiani2020imr}, and are not able to recover fine-grained details or large articulations.
+\textbf{Category reconstruction from images or videos.} A number of recent methods build deformable 3D models of object categories from images or videos with weak 2D annotations, such as keypoints, object silhouettes, and optical flow, obtained from human annotators or predicted by off-the-shelf models~\cite{Ye_2021_CVPR,ucmrGoel20,cmrKanazawa18,li2020self, vmr2020, wu2021dove, kokkinos2021point}.
+Such methods often rely on a coarse shape template~\cite{kulkarni2020articulation,tulsiani2020imr,zhi2020texmesh}, and are not able to recover fine-grained details or large deformations.
+Recently, HDNet~\cite{Jafarian_2021_CVPR_TikTok} uses social media videos to learn depth estimators for clothed human.

 \textbf{Category-agnostic video shape reconstruction.} Non-rigid structure from motion (NRSfM) methods~\cite{bregler2000recovering,gotardo2011non,kong2019deep,sidhu2020neural,kumar2020non} reconstruct non-rigid 3D shapes from a set of 2D point trajectories in a class-agnostic way.
 However, due to difficulties in obtaining accurate long-range correspondences~\cite{sand2008particle,sundaram2010dense}, they do not work well for videos in the wild.
 Recent efforts such as LASR and ViSER~\cite{yang2021lasr,yang2021viser} reconstruct articulated shapes from a monocular video with differentiable rendering.
 As our results show, they may still produce blurry geometry and unrealistic articulations.